open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q6: I only use "Again" and "Good", will FSRS work fine?

 A6: Yes.
-FSRS is about equally accurate for people who rarely use "Hard" and "Easy" and for people who use all 4 buttons a lot.
-However, this is not the final conclusion, and as we gather more data, this conclusion may change.
+In fact, FSRS is actually more accurate for people who rarely use "Hard" and "Easy" than for people who use all 4 buttons a lot.
+However, this doesn't mean that you should change your habits.
+Keep using the buttons the same way as before.

 ***